Spring 2025 - end of seasonWe are now closed for the 2025 planting season.

 • Northern Spy

-Northern Spy apple tree
+Northern Spy apple trees

 Northern Spy is a popular late-season American heirloom apple variety which stores well.